John Amos Comenius: Educational influence

-The most permanent influence exerted by Comenius was in practical educational work.
-Few men since his days have had a greater influence though, for the greater part of the eighteenth century and the early part of the nineteenth, there was little recognition of his relationship to the current advance in educational thought and practice.
+For the greater part of the eighteenth century and early part of the nineteenth, there was little recognition of his relationship to the advance in educational thought and practice.
+However, the importance of the Comenian influence in education has been recognized since the middle of the nineteenth century.
 The practical educational influence of Comenius was threefold.

 He was first a teacher and an organizer of schools, not only among his own people, but later in Sweden, and to a slight extent in Holland.
 In his Didactica Magna (Great Didactic), he outlined a system of schools that is the exact counterpart of the existing American system of kindergarten, elementary school, secondary school, college, and university.

-In the second place, the influence of Comenius was in formulating the general theory of education.
-In this respect, he is the forerunner of Rousseau, Pestalozzi, Fröbel, etc., and is the first to formulate that idea of "education according to nature" so influential during the latter part of the eighteenth and early part of the nineteenth century.
-The influence of Comenius on educational thought is comparable with that of his contemporaries, Bacon and Descartes, on science and philosophy.
-In fact, he was largely influenced by the thought of these two; and his importance is largely due to the fact that he first applied or attempted to apply in a systematic manner the principles of thought and of investigation, newly formulated by those philosophers, to the organization of education in all its aspects.
+The second influence was in formulating the general theory of education.
+In this respect, he is the forerunner of Rousseau, Pestalozzi, Fröbel, etc., and is the first to formulate the idea of "education according to nature," which became consequential during the latter part of the eighteenth and early part of the nineteenth century.
+The influence of Comenius on education is comparable with that of his contemporaries, Bacon and Descartes, on science and philosophy.
+In fact, he was largely influenced by the works of these two men.
+This comparison is largely due to the fact that he first applied or attempted to apply in a systematic manner the principles of thought and investigation, newly formulated by those philosophers, to the organization of education in all its aspects.
 The summary of this attempt is given in the Didactica Magna, completed about 1631, though not published until several years later.